Corks, exotic 4-manifolds and knot concordance: Introduction

 \begin{conjecture}[cf.\ \cite{AT}] If $0$-framed surgeries on two knots give the same 3-manifold, then the knots with relevant orientations are concordant. \end{conjecture} We note that many concordance invariants are defined via the $0$-surgery of a knot (often with the positive meridian), and two knots with the same $0$-surgery have the same concordance invariants for relevant orientations (see Problem 1.19 in \cite{K} and introduction in \cite{CP}).
 Furthermore, if every homotopy 4-sphere is diffeomorphic to the standard one, then this conjecture is true when one knot is slice (see \cite{K}).
 On the other hand, Cochran, Franklin, Hedden, and Horn \cite{CFHH} produced non-concordant pairs of knots under the weaker assumption that $0$-framed surgeries on knots are homology cobordant.
 For related results in the link case, we refer to \cite{CP} and the references therein.
 Recently Abe and Tagami~\cite{AT} proved that, if the slice-ribbon conjecture is true, then the Akbulut-Kirby conjecture is false.

 In this paper we disprove the Akbulut-Kirby conjecture.
-In fact, we show that $0$-framed knots given by Theorem~\ref{intro:thm:satellite_knot} are counterexamples.
+In fact, we show that exotic $0$-framed knots given by Theorem~\ref{intro:thm:satellite_knot} are counterexamples.

 \begin{theorem} There exists a pair of knots in $S^3$ with the same $0$-surgery which are not concordant for any orientations.
-Furthermore, there exist infinitely many distinct pairs of knots satisfying this condition. \end{theorem}
+Furthermore, there exist infinitely many distinct pairs of such knots. \end{theorem}

 It is natural to ask whether a knot concordance invariant provides an invariant of 3-manifolds given by $0$-surgeries of knots.
-Cochran, Franklin, Hedden, and Horn \cite{CFHH} proved that the invariants $\tau$ and $s$ (\cite{OzSz, Ras}) are not invariants of homology cobordism classes of such 3-manifolds.
-Our examples show \begin{corollary} The knot concordance invariants $\tau$ and $s$ are not invariants of 3-manifolds given by $0$-surgeries of knots. \end{corollary}
+Cochran, Franklin, Hedden, and Horn \cite{CFHH} proved that the invariants $\tau$, $s$ (\cite{OzSz, Ras}) and the 4-genus are not invariants of homology cobordism classes of such 3-manifolds.
+Furthermore, a result of Levine \cite{Lev} shows that the same holds for the invaiant $\epsilon$ (\cite{Hom}).
+Strengthening these results, our examples show \begin{corollary} The knot concordance invariants $\tau$, $s$, $\epsilon$ and the 4-genus are not invariants of 3-manifolds given by $0$-surgeries of knots. \end{corollary}